 However, once the opposing coach recognizes the other teams game plan, a defensive "process", or strategy, will be put in place to counter-act their plan.

-In effect, they're always trying to set up roadblocks to stop the opposing team, much like the obstacles that show up and cause many of our goals to fail.
+In effect, they're always trying to set up roadblocks to stop the opposing team, much like the obstacles that show up and cause many of our personal goals to fail.

 This "process" goes back and forth during the entire game and usually the team that has devised the best "processes" wins the game.
 There is always one "constant" and that's winning the game, and that NEVER changes!

 Once you decide to change something in your life you have triggered an automatic brain response that will change the way you now perceive certain things.